United States of America

 - Response to IFAC Member Body Survey on Standard Setting and Regulation

 Deloitte Insights is a complimentary audio news magazine that examines important business issues of the day.
-You can subscribe to receive the latest episodes automatically either via RSS feed or iTunes, or you can listen to them directly on your personal computer.
-This web page has a list of available Deloitte Insights episodes (link to Deloitte.com).
+You can subscribe to receive the latest episodes automatically either via RSS feed or iTunes, or you can listen to them directly on your device.
+A list of available episodes is available on the Deloitte (United States) website.

-- Click to download a One-Page Summary (PDF 19k) of the United States Public Company Accounting Reform and Investor Protection Act of 2002 — also called the Sarbanes-Oxley Act of 2002 (named after its Congressional cosponsors, Senator Sarbanes and Congressman Michael Oxley) — is mandatory legislation requiring major changes to the regulation of financial practice and corporate governance.
+The United States Public Company Accounting Reform and Investor Protection Act of 2002 — also called the Sarbanes-Oxley Act of 2002 (named after its Congressional cosponsors, Senator Paul Sarbanes and Congressman Michael Oxley) — is mandatory legislation requiring major changes to the regulation of financial practice and corporate governance.
 The full text of the Sarbanes-Oxley Act is available on the SEC's website.

-To assist accounting educators, Deloitte (United States) has created an International Financial Reporting Standards (IFRS) University Consortium.
-On the Consortium's Website, you will find a library of resources and complete, classroom-ready IFRS course materials, including slide decks from Deloitte subject matter leaders, and a series of case studies recently used as part of a graduate level accounting course.
-Click for a Brief Description (PDF 185k).
+To assist accounting educators, Deloitte (United States) has created an IFRS University Consortium.
+On the Consortium's website, you will find a library of resources and complete, classroom-ready IFRS course materials, including slide decks from Deloitte subject matter leaders, and a series of case studies recently used as part of a graduate level accounting course.